geopokrovskiy/Sentiment-Analysis-of-Reviews/README.md

 2) The sentiment_classifier.py contains a class with the pickled classifier.
 It is necessary for the work of a Flask application which is a user interface for sentiment analysis of reviews.

 3) The file Sentiment_Analysis_Interface.ipynb contains an iPython Notebook for a Flask App.

+4) The file index.html contains the form which will be rendered with the Flask App.
+THE FILE SHOULD BE PLACED IN THE templates/ folder!